ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 We recommend the following minimum system requirements to run Bedrock:

 - `op-node`: Minimum 2CPUs, 4GB RAM.
 No storage is necessary.
 - `op-geth`: Minimum 4 CPUs, 8GB RAM.
-At least 32GB of storage is required for Goerli.
+At least 32GB of storage is required for Goerli or Sepolia.
 At least 600GB of storage is required for mainnet.
 Storage must be SSD.
 Requirements are significantly higher for archive nodes.

 ## Getting the Software